aaronblohowiak/soundcloud-cli-ruby/README.md

     -q --q                   search term
     -t --tags                comma separated list of tags -ty --types               a comma separated list of types

+**options for search**
+    -h --help                show help for this command -h --help                show help for this command

 ```

 Thanks